 7. Where’s Waldo?

-Now, I am sure you are staring at the screen and the fact that this post is almost done but not fully knowing how to implement this strategy, wondering, “how do I get started creating and distributing this content?”.
-Don’t worry, I do not plan on dropping this idea off on your doorstep and running away.
-There are many ways you can slowly implement these tactics into your day to day operations until you can shift over to a full overhaul.
-I left a few easter eggs through this article that will take you to these tactics.
-I would say happy hunting, but the links are in blue, not much of a hunt.
+Now, I am sure you are staring at the screen and the fact that this post is almost done but not fully knowing how to implement this strategy, wondering, “How do I get started creating and distributing this content?”.
+But, don’t worry, I do not plan on dropping this idea off on your doorstep and running away.
+There are many ways you can slowly implement these tactics into your day-to-day operations until you can shift over to a full overhaul.
+In addition, I left a few easter eggs through this article that will take you to these tactics.
+I would say happy hunting, but the links are in red, not much of a hunt.